odoo/documentation/odoo_sh/getting_started/branches.rst

 scheduled actions are not triggered as often is the database is not in use.

 The databases created for development branches are meant to live around three days.
-After that, they can be garbage collected to make room for new databases.
+After that, they can be automatically garbage collected to make room for new databases without prior notice.

 .. _odoosh-gettingstarted-branches-mergingbranches: